Nationals vs. Giants Player Props Betting Odds

 |0

-- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (35 total hits).
-He has swiped three bases.
+- Keibert Ruiz has 31 hits with five doubles, three home runs, nine walks and 13 RBI.

 |Opponent